How to Feel Less Stress as a Parent when the Kids Go Back to School

 August 21, 2023

 Starting a new school year can be super exciting.
-It can also be stressful, both for the child and the parents.
-The following are some ways you can ease back into a new schoolyear but leave the stress behind!
+It can also be stressful for both the child and the parents.
+The following are some ways you can ease back into a new school year but leave the stress behind!

 Meet the New Teacher